Space calendar 2025: Rocket launches, skywatching events, missions & more!

 (Image credit: Neon images: Zeybart via Getty Images.
 Image assembled with Canva by Daisy Dobrijevic)

-2025 is a busy year for spaceflight and exploration enthusiasts with countless launches, mission milestones and skywatching events to look forward to.
+2025 is a busy year for spaceflight and exploration with countless launches, mission milestones, industry conventions and skywatching events to look forward to.

 With so much going on, it's hard to keep track of everything.
 Never fear — keep up with the latest events in our 2025 space calendar.
 You can also Find out what's up in the night sky this month with our visible planets guide and skywatching forecast.